Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Abstract

 \section{Abstract}

-Although probing frozen models has become a standard evaluation paradigm, self-supervised learning in audio defaults to fine-tuning.
-A key reason is that global pooling creates an information bottleneck causing linear probes to misrepresent the embedding quality: The \texttt{cls}-token discards crucial token information about dispersed, localized events in multi-label audio.
-This weakness is rooted in the mismatch between the pretraining objective (operating globally) and the downstream task (localized events).
-Across a comprehensive benchmark of 13 datasets and 6 spectrogram-based encoders, we first investigate the global pooling bottleneck.
-We then introduce binarized prototypical probes: a lightweight and simple pooling method that learns prototypes to perform class-wise information aggregation.
+Although probing frozen models has become a standard evaluation paradigm, self-supervised learning in audio defaults to fine-tuning {when pursuing state-of-the-art on AudioSet}.
+A key reason is that global pooling creates an information bottleneck causing linear probes to misrepresent the embedding quality: The \texttt{cls}-token discards crucial token information about dispersed, localized events in audio.
+This weakness is rooted in the mismatch between the pretraining objective (globally) and the downstream task (localized).
+Across a comprehensive benchmark of 13 datasets and 6 spectrogram-based encoders, we investigate the global pooling bottleneck.
+We introduce binarized prototypical probes: a lightweight and simple pooling method that learns prototypes to perform class-wise information aggregation.
 Despite its simplicity, our method notably outperforms linear and attentive probing.
 Our work establishes probing as a competitive and efficient paradigm for evaluating audio SSL models, challenging the reliance on costly fine-tuning.